top of page

 Psychotherapist

-Here’s where things get deeper.
-A psychotherapist (like me!) goes deeper to explore the why behind your feelings and patterns.
+A psychotherapist (like me!) explores what’s underneath your feelings and patterns.
 It’s about understanding the root of ongoing issues, like anxiety, people-pleasing, or not feeling good enough.
 Psychotherapy often involves long-term work, helping you untangle deeper emotional challenges.

 When to see a Psychotherapist: